Review of ‘Nostalgic for A Place Never Seen’ in East India Story

 I’ve widened my vision

-to flutter you as a dream in every eye.
+to hoist you as a dream in every eye.

 Where will the sun go anyway